Scientific Name: Aciagrion hisopa

 Here is the damselfly resting at the tip of the leaf inside the forest.

-Although extremely rare, I believe this species can still be found in our vast forest reserves.
+Although very rare, I believe this species can still be found in our vast forest reserves.